Giphy/giphy-android-sdk/Docs.md

 - Giphy UI SDK only supports projects that have been upgraded to [androidx](https://developer.android.com/jetpack/androidx/).
 - Requires minSdkVersion 19
-- A Giphy API key from the [Giphy Developer Portal](https://developers.giphy.com/dashboard/?create=true).
+- A Giphy Android SDK key from the [Giphy Developer Portal](https://developers.giphy.com/dashboard/?create=true).

 ### Installation